Vitamin C Serum Reviews: Ole Henriksen vs. Skinceuticals C E Ferulic

 One of the many stated benefits of vitamin C serum is the reduction and brightening of age spots.
 From a scientific standpoint, this is an accurate belief.
 Vitamin C contains compounds that act as a depigmenting agent and inhibit melanin formation.
 The majority of the serums on the market contain a variety of vitamins and antioxidants which further increase potency and effectiveness.
 There are also several different types of vitamin C derivates that can be used in serums.
 Some are more effective than others.
 I will cover this point during the product reviews.

-Choosing the Best Vitamin C Serum for Your Face
+Choosing The Best Vitamin C Serum For Your Face

 Choosing an effective vitamin c serum can seem like a daunting task.
 However, there is science behind the magic, and the choice should be based on specific indicators.
 Serums with low levels of active ingredients should be avoided (although extremely high concentrations of 20+ percent should be avoided as well).
 I chose the two vitamin C serums based on their unique ingredients and overall composition.
 I also compared each serum in three different categories: ingredients, effectiveness, and value.
 Now, time for the reviews!

-Ole Henriksen’s Truth Serum Collagen Booster
+Ole Henriksen Truth Serum Collagen Booster Review

 The company claims that their anti-aging Truth Serum is formulated to provide a complete vitamin c skin treatment, fortified with vitamins and antioxidants for maximum potency.
 The formula is supposed to help smooth lines and reduce damage from environmental aggressors, all while providing penetrating hydration.